micro-community/development/hiring.md

 - SRE - developing and managing the core platform that powers micro in the cloud for everyone
 - Dev UX - streamlining the developer experience of micro and providing a frictionless path to adoption

+We're now thinking about remote first roles.
+Get in touch if interested.

 ## Apply

 Our hiring process is fairly straight forward: